QSBS: The $15M+ Tax Break Every Founder Should Know

 2. Qualified Business

-• Gross assets <$50M when stock is issued
+Gross assets under $75M when stock is issued

 3. Original Issuance

-• 80%+ of assets must be used in active business operations
+- 80%+ of the company's assets must be used in active business operations

 Common QSBS Mistakes

-Starting as an LLC - Many founders start as an LLC for simplicity, then convert to C Corp later.
+Starting as an LLC: Many founders start as an LLC for simplicity, then convert to C Corp later.
 This works, but you lose QSBS time.
+The clock starts when C Corp stock is issued, not when the business was formed.

-Waiting to structure - QSBS clock starts when stock is issued.
-Every day delayed is a day longer until you can exit tax-free.
+Waiting to structure: Every day you delay incorporation as a C Corp is a day longer until you can exit tax-free.

-Exceeding $50M - Once you cross $50M in assets, new stock issuances don't qualify.
-Early employees might not get QSBS.
+Exceeding $75M in gross assets: Once you cross $75M in assets, new stock issuances don't qualify.
+Early employees might not get QSBS if the company has grown past the threshold by the time their stock is issued.

 Maximizing QSBS Benefits

-Multiple companies - The limit is per-company, not per-person.
-Serial founders can use QSBS multiple times.
+Multiple companies: The $15M limit is per-company, not per-person.
+Serial founders can use QSBS on each qualifying company.

-Plan from day one - Structure correctly at formation.
-Retrofitting is harder and costs you time.
+Plan from day one: Structure correctly at formation.
+Retrofitting is harder and costs you time on the holding period clock.

 State Tax Considerations

 QSBS is a federal benefit.
-Some states (like California) don't honor it, while others (like Florida and Texas with no state income tax) make it even more powerful.
+State treatment varies.
+Some states (like California) do not honor the exclusion.
+Others (like Florida and Texas, with no state income tax) make it even more powerful.
+Check your state's rules before counting on a full exclusion.